SGsantos55/Complete-Authentication-API/README.md

 # Complete-Authentication-API
-This project provides a robust JWT-based authentication system built with Django REST Framework (DRF).
-It includes user registration, login, password reset, and change password functionality.
-The API also integrates email verification to ensure secure user account management.
+This project offers a secure JWT-based authentication system using Django REST Framework.
+It supports user registration, login, password reset, change password, and email verification for safe account management.